MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/configure-network-security-groups-with-tags.md

 ## Create network security tags

-1. On the Windows Admin Center home screen, under **All connections**, select the cluster that you want to create the ACL on.
+1. On the Windows Admin Center home screen, under **All connections**, select the cluster that you want to create the network security group on.

 1. Under **Tools**, scroll down to the **Networking** area, and select **Network security groups**.